Quantum Hall and Light Responses in a 2D Topological Semimetal: Introduction

 Quantum spin Hall insulators are two-dimensional topological insulators which have gained prominence in the last two decades \cite{Dyakonov1971, murakami_dissipationless_2003}.
 Quantum spin Hall insulators are characterized by the presence of the spin Hall effect, where an electric current induces a transverse spin current due to intrinsic spin-orbit coupling.
 These spin Hall systems are most often theoretically described by two spin-polarized subsystems, called spin channels, which are related through time-reversal symmetry.
-A specific example is shown in Fig. \ref{fig:bandsKaneMele} for the case of the Kane-Mele model \cite{kane_quantum_2005,kane_z_2_2005} in which the spin of the electron is a well defined quantum number labelling distinct energy bands.
+A specific example is the case of the Kane-Mele model \cite{kane_quantum_2005,kane_z_2_2005,StephanKaryn,Wu,Wurzburg} in which the spin of the electron is a well defined quantum number labelling distinct energy bands.
 In this model, each spin channel hosts oppositely directed edge modes, referring then to the quantum spin Hall effect.
 This description in terms of counter-propagating spin channels is also valid for the Bernevig-Hughes-Zhang model \cite{bernevig_quantum_2006}.
-The system then hosts a zero total Chern number and is equivalently described through a $\mathbb{Z}_2$ topological spin Chern number related to the structure of the quantum spin Hall current at the edges \cite{kane_quantum_2005,Sheng}.
+The system then hosts a zero total Chern number and is equivalently described with a $\mathbb{Z}_2$ topological spin Chern number leading to spin-Hall currents flowing at the edges of the sample \cite{kane_quantum_2005,Sheng}.
 Circularly polarized light can measure this topological $\mathbb{Z}_2$ invariant related to the quantum spin Hall effect \cite{KLHLight} and the parity symmetry \cite{FuKane} with a perfect quantization at the Dirac points on the honeycomb lattice associated to the zeros of the Pfaffian \cite{kane_z_2_2005}.